andyw8/rubymotion_app_template/README.md

 I have included a simple Model-View-Controller example, highlighting how the controller should act as a mediator, passing any model data into the constructor of the view.
 Views should not direclty access model data.

+## Tests

+I've included a model test to show that RSpec can be used outside of the RubyMotion environment:

+    rspec spec/models/welcome_rspec.rb

 ## Usage

 Clone the project: